 UCOP is the central hub for managing the University's business operations and finances.
 Along with the President's Executive Office and the Secretary of the Regents Office, there are ten divisions that comprise UCOP.
-Below are high-level descriptions of each of UCOP's division or office and their respective responsibilities.
+Below are high-level descriptions of each UCOP division or office and their respective responsibilities.